Histamine: Sleep-wake regulation

 First-generation H1 antihistamines (i.e., antagonists of histamine receptor H1) are capable of crossing the blood–brain barrier and produce drowsiness by antagonizing histamine H1 receptors in the tuberomammillary nucleus.
 The newer class of second-generation H1 antihistamines do not readily permeate the blood–brain barrier and thus are less likely to cause sedation, although individual reactions, concomitant medications and dosage may increase the likelihood of a sedating effect.
 In contrast, histamine H3 receptor antagonists increase wakefulness.
 Similar to the sedative effect of first-generation H1 antihistamines, an inability to maintain vigilance can occur from the inhibition of histamine biosynthesis or the loss (i.e., degeneration or destruction) of histamine-releasing neurons in the TMN.

 Gastric acid release

-Enterochromaffin-like cells, located within the gastric glands of the stomach, release histamine that stimulates nearby parietal cells by binding to the apical H2 receptor.
-Stimulation of the parietal cell induces the uptake of carbon dioxide and water from the blood, which is then converted to carbonic acid by the enzyme carbonic anhydrase.
-Inside the cytoplasm of the parietal cell, the carbonic acid readily dissociates into hydrogen and bicarbonate ions.
-The bicarbonate ions diffuse back through the basilar membrane and into the bloodstream, while the hydrogen ions are pumped into the lumen of the stomach via a K+/H+ ATPase pump.
-Histamine release is halted when the pH of the stomach starts to decrease.
-Antagonist molecules, like ranitidine, block the H2 receptor and prevent histamine from binding, causing decreased hydrogen ion secretion.
+Enterochromaffin-like cells in the stomach release histamine, stimulating parietal cells via H2 receptors.
+This triggers carbon dioxide and water uptake from the blood, converted to carbonic acid by carbonic anhydrase.
+The acid dissociates into hydrogen and bicarbonate ions within the parietal cell.
+Bicarbonate returns to the bloodstream, while hydrogen ions are pumped into the stomach lumen.
+Histamine release ceases as stomach pH decreases.
+Antagonist molecules, such as ranitidine or famotidine, block the H2 receptor and prevent histamine from binding, causing decreased hydrogen ion secretion.